In this sewing tutorial, I will show you how to make a bias-cut slip dress pattern.

 - Desired length of the slip

 Write the numbers on a piece of paper.
-If you are not sure how to take your body measurements check out my tutorial How to take body measurements for sewing.
+If you are not sure how to take your body measurements check out my tutorial on How to take body measurements for sewing.

 Prepare materials for making the bias cut slip dress pattern